thoughtspot/thoughtspot.github.io/_includes/content/new-features-cloud-release.md

 <h3>New language support</h3>

-Starting in the December Cloud release, ThoughtSpot supports the following new locale, including support for language keywords that can be used in the search bar:
+Starting in the December Cloud release, ThoughtSpot offers the following new locale, to include support for date, time, number and currency format for the India region:

 <ul>
 <li> English (India) </li>